mHealthTechnologies/mHealthDroid/README.md

 - [Inspiration](#inspiration)
 - [Copyright and license](#copyright-and-license)

 ## Features.
-What does mHealthDroid offers me?
+What does mHealthDroid offer me?

 * Rapid development of medical, health and wellbeing applications.